LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_local_array.rst

-Note that the loops within tiles use ``RAJA::statement::ForICount`` types rather than ``RAJA::statement::For`` types that we saw in the tiled matrix transpose example in :ref:`tiledmatrixtranspose-label`.
+Note that the loops within tiles use ``RAJA::statement::ForICount`` types rather than ``RAJA::statement::For`` types that we saw in the tiled matrix transpose example in :ref:`tut-tiledmatrixtranspose-label`.
 The ``RAJA::statement::ForICount`` type generates local tile indices that are passed to lambda loop body expressions to index into the local tile memory array.
 As the reader will observe, there is no local tile index